stolostron/governance-policy-framework/README.md

 View the following functions of the policy framework:

-* Distribute policies to managed clusters from hub cluster.
+* Distributes policies to managed clusters from hub cluster.
 * Collects policy execution results from managed cluster to hub cluster.
 * Supports multiple policy engines and policy languages.
 * Provides an extensible mechanism to bring your own policy.